hungntt/Biblia/README.md

-# README

-CHAPTER 4:
+# CHAPTER 5
-* Add a full-title helper for application_helper.rb
+* Add stylesheet sass for all pages (home, help, contact, signup)
+* Separate the partition of pages (head, header, footer)
-* Change the test module
+* Create the test module for corresponding pages
+* Assign paths/routes for each pages